larryhastings/big/README.md

 * Added [`parse_template_string`](#parse_template_strings--parse_expressionstrue-parse_commentsfalse-parse_statementsfalse-parse_whitespace_eaterfalse-quotes--multiline_quotes-escape)
   and
   [`eval_template_string`](#eval_template_strings-globals-localsnone--parse_expressionstrue-parse_commentsfalse-parse_whitespace_eaterfalse)
-  to new module *big.template*.  `parse_template_string`
+  to new module *big.template*.
+    * `parse_template_string`
-  parses a string containing Jinja-like interpolations, and returns an iterator that yields strings and `Interpolation` objects.
-(This is similar to "t-strings" in Python 3.14+.)
+      parses a string containing Jinja-like interpolations,
+      and returns an iterator that yields strings and `Interpolation` objects.
+(This is similar to
+      "t-strings" in Python 3.14+.)
-  `eval_template_string` calls `parse_template_string` to
+    * `eval_template_string` calls `parse_template_string`
-  parse a string, but then evaluates the expressions (and filters) using `eval`, returning the rendered string.
+      to parse a string, then evaluates the expressions (and filters) using `eval`.
+It returns the resulting string with all substitutions rendered.
 * Rewrote [`BoundInnerClass`](#BoundInnerClass), and it's a
   huge improvement.
 The rewrite removes some old concerns:
     * You no longer need the `parent.cls` hack!
 (Well, you